Experience the Grand Canyon Skywalk

 The Grand Canyon Skywalk opened in March 2007 and was certified by Guinness World Records as the world’s highest observation deck at 4,000 feet above sea level.

 Luckily, the most popular tourist attraction in all of the Grand Canyon is easily accessible to those traveling from Las Vegas to Grand Canyon Skywalk.

-You’ve seen it in movies and online, but to experience it for yourself?
-Indescribable.
 Stepping across the transparent glass floor of the Grand Canyon Skywalk, seeing the ground drop from beneath your feet as the Colorado River below comes into view, is a once-in-a-lifetime opportunity for adventurers and sightseers alike.
-You’re not limited to the rim of the Grand Canyon - you can venture beyond it on the world-famous Skywalk Bridge!

-The Hualapai people have inhabited the Grand Canyon West and Peach Springs, AZ area for centuries, and as the Skywalk Bridge is owned by the Hualapai Indian Tribe, a great sense of environmental importance is placed on its existence.
-When visiting the Skywalk, it is important to remember that you are wandering ancient lands, and must respect the peaceful nature belonging to this friendly people.
+The Hualapai people have inhabited the Grand Canyon West and Peach Springs, AZ area for centuries.
+The Hualapai tribe, a sovereign Indian nation federally recognized since 1883, holds the Grand Canyon and the Colorado River sacred.
+Tribal members share their culture, tribal heritage, and traditions at the Grand Canyon West self-guided Native American village tour located at Eagle Point.
+This location also contains a fantastic gift shop.
+When visiting the Skywalk, it is important to remember that you are wandering ancient lands, and must respect the peaceful nature belonging to these friendly people.

 Getting to the Grand Canyon West Rim Skywalk

 The Skywalk Bridge is approximately an hour and a half drive from Kingman, Arizona via the US-93 N. Follow the US-93 N and Pierce Ferry Road for 58.8 miles to Diamond Bar Rd.
 After 23.6 miles on Diamond Bar Rd, turn left on Eagle Point Service Road and continue straight until you reach the Skywalk.